shaoxian423/CST8913/Lab5/readme.md

 | 29 | A service that helps you transcode, process, and stream media content such as video and audio. | MediaConvert | Azure Media Services | Transcoder API |
 | 30 | A real-time communication service used for sending notifications, emails, and text messages to users and devices. | Simple Notification Service (SNS) | Notification Hubs | Cloud Pub/Sub |

-This table serves as a reference for understanding how cloud services align across different cloud platforms, highlighting their similarities and differences in naming conventions and service offerings.